Rosemary Clooney: Career

 In 1976, Clooney recorded two albums for United Artists Records, the first new LP she had released in more than a decade.

+Also in 1976, Clooney was invited by her friend, Merv Griffin to appear on his show and she was invited by Bing Crosby to join his 50th anniversary tour.

-Beginning in 1977, she recorded an album every year for the Concord Jazz record label, a schedule which continued until her death.
-At that time, Clooney was one of the few singers of her generation to still be making regular recordings.
-In the late 1970s and early 1980s, Clooney did television commercials for Coronet brand paper towels, during which she sang the memorable jingle, "Extra value is what you get, when you buy Cor-o-net."
-Clooney sang a duet with Wild Man Fischer on "It's a Hard Business" in 1986, and in 1994, she sang a duet of "Green Eyes" with Barry Manilow in his 1994 album, Singin' with the Big Bands.
+From 1977 until her death, she recorded an album every year for Concord Jazz.

+From 1978 to 1985, Clooney was the spokesperson in television commercials for Coronet paper towels by Georgia-Pacific, during which she sang the jingle, "Extra value is what you get, when you buy Coronet."

+Clooney sang a duet with Wild Man Fischer on "It's a Hard Business" (1986).

+She sang a duet of "Green Eyes" with Barry Manilow for his album, Singin' with the Big Bands (1994).

-In 1994, Clooney guest-starred in the NBC television medical drama ER (starring her nephew, George Clooney); for her performance, she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series.
-On January 27, 1996, Clooney appeared on Garrison Keillor's Prairie Home Companion radio program.
-She sang "When October Goes"—lyrics by Johnny Mercer and music by Barry Manilow (after Mercer's death)—from Manilow's 1984 album 2:00 AM Paradise Cafe, and discussed the excellence of Manilow the musician.
+In 1994, Clooney guest-starred in the NBC television medical drama ER (starring her nephew, George Clooney); she received a Primetime Emmy Award nomination for Outstanding Guest Actress in a Drama Series for her performance.

+In January 1996, Clooney sang "When October Goes" on Garrison Keillor's Prairie Home Companion radio program.

-Clooney was also awarded Society of Singers Lifetime Achievement Award in 1998.
-In 1999, she founded the Rosemary Clooney Music Festival, held annually in Maysville, her hometown.
-She performed at the festival every year until her death.
-Proceeds benefit the restoration of the Russell Theater in Maysville, where Clooney's first film, The Stars Are Singing, premiered in 1953.
+Clooney was awarded the Ella Lifetime Achievement Award by the Society of Singers in 1998.

+In 1999, Clooney founded the Rosemary Clooney Music Festival, held annually in Maysville, her hometown to benefit the restoration of the Russell Theater in Maysville, where Clooney's first film, The Stars Are Singing, premiered in 1953.
+Clooney performed at the festival every year until her death.

-She received the Grammy Lifetime Achievement Award in 2002.
+Clooney received the Grammy Lifetime Achievement Award in February 2002.